jm1021/leuck_reunion/food.md

 > Lunches will be an assortment of sandwich fixings, a variety of chips, pasta salad and watermelon.
 Be sure to fill your water bottle before we leave for the lake.

 ### Dinner (6-7pm)
-> Grill Day: Hambergers, hot dogs, chicken thighs and a Ceasar salad.
+> Grill Day: Hamburgers, hot dogs, chicken thighs and a Ceasar salad.
 Dessert to be determined.

 ### THURSDAY - Head Chef Angela
 ### Breakfast (8-9:30am)